raspberrypilearning/mapping-data/en/step_2.md

 Add a call to `load_data()` in your `setup()` function.
 Pass it the name of the data file you chose above.
 You can check the list below if you need a reminder of the file name.

- - Olympic host nations — `olypmics.csv`
+ - Olympic host nations — `olympics.csv`
  - World population — `pop.csv`
  - Carbon emissions — `carbon.csv`
  - Threatened species — `species.csv`